Audiences bring culture to life

 Audiences are sometimes not considered at the core of the organisation – programme and audience strands work separately or audience development is seen as the responsibility of a department (often Learning or Marketing).
 Yet audience development is only successful and sustained if it is a joint effort by all functions.

 There is an array of projects in the sector that develop audiences and diversity, yet often they are short-lived.
 For audience development to be sustainable, audiences need to be considered consistently rather than in one-off projects.
 A clear audience strategy and a clear picture of what success means in relation to audiences (beyond just numbers) understood and lived by the whole organisation is essential to enable that.

 - Increasing diversity and inclusion for long-term sustainability

 Organisations need to grow audience numbers, income and diversity.
 They need to be relevant to larger parts of the more and more diverse population for moral, legal and creative reasons, and also to be financially sustainable in the long-term.
-This is particularly true for public institutions, but private funders are increasingly considering diversity, too.
+This is particularly true for public institutions, but private funders are increasingly considering this, too.

 Unlocking insight – unlocking strategy – unlocking audiences